ZetrextJG/shrinkr/README.md

 ## Installation

 Currently the package is only on GitHub.
-Install with most recent release with:
+Install most recent release with:
 ```sh
 pip install git+https://github.com/ZetrextJG/shrinkr@latest
 ```